Spudos/Pure-Drive-Fitness/readme.md

 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button

-Additional nav elements will be included to 'jump' to specific areas of interest

-There will also be links that allow a flow through the website.

 ## 5.0 Pages

 ### 5.1 Index

 The landing page will include a hero image connected to training in some way

-The body will include some simple links and icons to direct you to other areas of the site that you may be interested in and some testimonial information
+The body will include some simple information to direct you to other areas of the site that you may be interested in and some testimonial information

-### 5.2 How I Can Help

-This page highlights specific areas of training and how the client can help with it

-The page should give the impression of the client having the required skills to achieve these goals

-Imagery should focus on being aspirational showing customers how they can end up looking if they sign up with the client

-Include accreditation details

-### 5.3 Booking and Pricing
+### 5.2 Booking and Pricing

 This page will show the various types of session and the price for each session

 This will also give information on how to book sessions

 There will be a featured sessions which would be some sort of cost effective package

+### 5.3 Booking Form

+The booking form will provide a simple tool to capture the initial information for thre client to make a booking

+This will be navigated to via the booking page so that the user is aware of the pricing structure and style of the sessions before they make a booking

 ### 5.4 About Me